SaparovPetr/gitTreiner/README.md

 TODO:

-- make counter on the finish page,
+- make an approach counter on the finish page,
+- add animation,
+- add possibility to choose mode (wordlist),
--
+- add 404-page